 Advertisers often assume that airing on local TV is cheaper.
-While local spot costs are indeed less expensive than national buys, the number of local impressions aired is much smaller.
+While local spot costs are indeed smaller in dollar amounts than national spots, the number of local impressions aired is much smaller.
 To address this difference, a good apples-to-apples comparison can be made by quantifying both type of buys as a CPM (cost per thousand impressions).
 This comparison is insightful because local TV CPMs tend to be notably higher than national TV CPMs, often by orders of magnitude.
 For the sake of completeness, we should point out that there is no universal local CPM.
 Local CPMs vary by geography since audiences can be vastly different from one location to another (e.g. different average household income).

 Price is not the only advantage of national buys.
 Those spots also generate more data and, as such, yield a more robust measurement.
 Furthermore, national markets are more liquid, which means that advertisers can freely choose between :15s, :30s, and :60s creatives.
 At the national level, networks usually have sufficient demand to fill every second in the pod.
 Local pods, on the other hand, are often restricted to :30s creatives; any deviation from that length leaves the network (or cable operator) with an unfillable :15s gap.
 And, last but not least, national campaigns offer advertisers the true power of TV: reach and scale.

 Most recently, we ran a client campaign on both a national and local level with roughly the same amount of spend.
 Despite each campaign having similar CPM through remnant markets, we found that the local campaign was still far less efficient.